Excerpt: Chip Kelly on the 'Transfer U' Tweet - NewsBreak

 RELATED PEOPLE

-College football rankings: Penn State, Oregon soar in new AP Top 25
+College football rankings: Projecting the AP Top 25 poll after Week 3

-Georgia took over the No. 1 spot in the AP Top 25 college football rankings last week.
-And both the Bulldogs and new No. 2 Alabama put up impressive showings for Week 4 voters to consider.
-The highest-ranked team to fall this week came in the Big Ten where No. 11 Michigan State could not top Washington on the road.
+College football's unpredictability during the regular season continued on Saturday as several nationally-ranked teams were pushed to the brink coming off a scintillating weekend that included three Sun Belt teams beating favored opponents.
+Projecting the AP Top 25 rankings after Week 3 includes shakeup inside the top 15 after Michigan State's road loss to Washington and Penn State's win at Auburn, which should vault the unbeaten Nittany Lions past several programs in Sunday's new poll.

 247Sports